cortexlabs/cortex/README.md

 ### Spin up a cluster

 Cortex is designed to be self-hosted on any AWS account (GCP is coming soon).
-You can spin up a cluster with a single command:

 <!-- CORTEX_VERSION_README_MINOR -->
 ```bash